 - Learn from your mistakes

-Use past practice to guide future estimates.
+Use the previous practice to guide future estimates.
 Have meetings to go over lessons learned, and make sure that you manage and record that organizational knowledge so that it isn’t lost.
 Then use that knowledge to help with planning similar tasks in the future.

 - Use software to help predict work